ch3ck3rs/knowledge_base/python/jupyter/jupyter_and_venv.md

 ### If you are on Windows...

-if you use Anaconda base kernel for your venv you should be good to go.
+If you use Anaconda base kernel for your venv you should be good to go.

 If you use the Python Foundation kernel for your venv you will need to ensure that you

 	# in main kernel and venv
 	pip install prompt_toolkit==2.*

 as version 3.* is not compatible with Jupyter as of 2/16/2020.